DataCROP Maize Processing Engine Worker Deployment

 Start The Application.

-1. Navigate to the source directory containing the docker-compose.yml file.
+1. Navigate to the source directory containing the docker-compose.yaml file.

 2. Run the following command: